dthain/opsys-sp24/project6/index.md

 title: Project 6: Buffer / Cache
 ---

-# WARNING: Under Construction

-**This is an old version of an assignment, and currently being revised.
-If you got here by accident, don't use this document yet!**

 # Project 6: Buffer / Cache

 ## Objectives

-By undertaking this project, you will:
-- learn how to implement a core operating system capability.
+In this project, you will build a buffer/cache, which is the central data structure used to manage I/O performance in an operating system.
+In this project you will apply many of the techniques and skills that you have learned over the course of the semester.
+You will:

+- implement synchronized access to data structures from multiple threads.
+- avoid deadlock between competing threads.
-- learn about the scheduling and performance aspects of disk I/O.
+- improve the performance of the I/O system by managing memory effectively.
-- gain more experience in writing synchonized multi-threaded code.
+- schedule multiple pending operations in an efficient manner.
-- develop your expertise in C programming by using structures and pointers extensively.
+- develop even more expertise in C programming by using structures and pointers extensively.

 **This project may be done in pairs or singletons.**
 Please submit your work to a single dropbox with a PARTNERS file that indicates the project members.
 Both partners will receive the same grade.

-Over the course of the semester, the projects have grown in both size and difficulty.
-This project is the largest of all, so don't leave it to the last minute.
-**Get started right away!**
+**This is a challenging project that will take time to get right.**
+Although the total quantity of code is not large (perhaps a few hundred lines) you will need to think carefully about data structures, thread synchronization, scheduling, and other issues.
+This will require extended time to think, troubleshoot, and think some more over the next few weeks. **Get started right away!**

 ## Overview